makersacademy/rps-challenge/README.md

 -----
 Allows users to play a game of Rock, Paper, Lizard, Scissors, Spock against a computer using a web interface.

-This version completes all basic user stories and adds choices 'Lizard' and 'Spock' to the original weapons.
+This version completes all basic user stories and adds choices 'Lizard' and 'Spock' to the original weapons (Bonus Level 2).

 Controller
 includes